 I find this one to be more serene, centered, and diffused.
 When I picture it, it’s a woman who is super strong, elegant, unapologetic, and quite centered.
 She is owning herself.
 When thinking about the feeling that mattes would give you, I thought about serenity and expansion with earthy, velvet, and mauve colors.

 I looked at a lot of art references, and the way they used matte to make really, really deep colors.
 I’m always going to museums.
-Rothko, for example — the black holes he used to create were an inspiration, and Georgia O’Keefe landscapes in New Mexico.
+Anish Kapoor, for example — the black holes he used to create were an inspiration, Rothko, and Georgia O’Keefe landscapes in New Mexico.
 I thought about the technique being used to create light and shadow.
 I then imagined that same technique being used for eye contouring to bring out the eye.

 Do you ever get color block, much like writers get writer’s block?
 How do you break out of it?